gradle/gradle/design-docs/dependency-management.md

 }
 ```

-#### Resolve jvm libraries together with their main and source artifacts, inspect artifact resolution failures
+#### Resolve jvm libraries together with their main and source artifacts, inspect component resolution failures

 ```
 def componentIds = ... // ComponentIdentifier's whose artifacts are to be resolved.
 Can be obtained from `configuration.incoming` API. def result = dependencies.createArtifactResolutionQuery() .forComponents(componentIds)
-  .forArtifacts(JvmLibrary, JvmLibraryMainArtifact, JvmLibrarySourceArtifact)
-  .execute()
-for (componentResult in result.getComponentResults()) { // same representation for all types of components for (artifactResult in componentResult.getUnresolvedArtifactResults) { // same representation for all types of artifacts
+  .forArtifacts(JvmLibrary) // shorthand for resolving all of the component's artifacts .execute() for (component in result.unresolvedComponents) { // same representation for all components
-    println artifactResult.id
+    println component.id
-    println artifactResult.failure
+    println component.failure
   }
 }
 ```

+### Open issues

+* API for artifact download failures
+* How to implement API for artifact download failures (`LenientConfiguration` only exposes module resolution failures)
+* How to determine what the main artifacts of a `JvmLibrary` component are (or more specifically, how to deal with Maven artifacts with classifiers;
+  the current API just provides the component ID).
+Resolving main artifacts isn't required for this story, but is related.

 ## Story: IDE plugins use the resolution result to determine library source and Javadoc artifacts